akhela-studio/wp-carbon-calculator/README.md

 The WordPress Carbon Calculator, drawing inspiration from the acclaimed Website Carbon Calculator algorithm 2.0 and leveraging The Green Web Foundation's co2.js, is a powerful plugin tailored to empower website owners in their quest to assess and minimize their carbon footprint.

 This user-friendly tool allows you to effortlessly calculate the CO2 impact of any page on your website directly from your WordPress admin panel.
+Unlike other solutions, this plugin does not rely on the Website Carbon API, allowing real-time calculations without delays, instantly reflecting changes made in the back office.

 Whether you're a sustainability-conscious blogger, a corporate website manager, or anyone committed to environmental responsibility, the WordPress Carbon Calculator is your essential solution for environmental impact assessment.